UlyssesZh/UlyssesZh.github.io/_posts/2022-11-18-supersonic-overhead.md

 ---
-title: 'When a supersonic airplane flies over your head'
+title: When a supersonic airplane flies over your head
 date: 2022-11-18 14:11:10 -0800
 categories:
   - physics
 tags:
   - from zhihu
 layout: post
+excerpt: >
-excerpt: 'Suppose a supersonic airplane has Mach number $M$.
+  Suppose a supersonic airplane has Mach number $M$.
   It flies horizontally.
   At some time, it flies past over your head at height $h$.
-Then, the distance between you and it when you have just heard it is $Mh$.'
+  Then, the distance between you and it when you have just heard it is $Mh$.
 ---

 *This article is translated from a